oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Overview
 ========

-Configuration of Workfow declares all aspects related to specific workflow:
+Configuration of Workflow declares all aspects related to specific workflow:

 * basic properties of workflow like name and label
 * steps and transitions